%dim crumb crumb="TransferText Download" Crumb2="TransferText Example" crumb1="TransferText Method & OutputTo Methods"

 DoCmd.OutputTo acOutputTable, "M_Inventory", acFormatTXT, "Inventory.txt"

-You can read more about the DoCmd.OutputTo method in our learning section docmd programming tutorial for the outputto method.
+You can read more about the DoCmd.OutputTo specification method in our learning section docmd programming tutorial for the outputto method.

 The second example contained in this Access database download is the DoCmd TransferText method.
 Here we use an Export Specification defined in the export text wizard.
 Microsoft makes it hard to get to the specifications.
 See our DoCmd.Transfertext tutorial page for more details.
 And to learn more about creating the export specifications go here: Create Export Specs